marynahez/election-eligibility-checker/README.md

 3. Answer the questions in the console.

 ## Example
 **Eligible voter**
-Are you a Canadian citizen? yes
+Are you a Canadian citizen?
+Yes
 Are you a resident of Alberta? yes
 What is the month of your birth date?
 July
 What is the day of your birth date?
 18
 What is the year of your birth date?
 2000
 You are eligible to vote.